-This course is intended for experienced healthcare professionals such as Nurses, Physiotherapists, OTs and suitably qualified and experienced Senior Care Staff who wish to gain the necessary skills and knowledge to carry out their own ‘in – house’ moving & handling of people training.
+This course is intended for experienced healthcare professionals such as Nurses, Physiotherapists, Occupational Therapists, and suitably qualified and experienced Senior Care Staff who wish to gain the necessary skills and knowledge to carry out their own in–house moving & handling of people training.

 *Also available for In-Company Private Group bookings, online, or at your premises.

-This course aims to assist management and staff to comply with the Northern Ireland Adult Safeguarding Partnership (NIASP) Training and Development Framework at Level 2 which covers awareness raising, recognising & responding.
+This course aims to assist management and staff to comply with the Northern Ireland Adult Safeguarding Partnership (NIASP) Training and Development Framework at Level 2 which covers awareness raising, recognising, and responding.

 This course is aimed at individuals of all levels working within health care.
 It provides learners with the knowledge and skills to prevent and control the spread of infections within a healthcare or related setting.